-American artist Meridel Rubenstein began her professional career in the early 1970s, evolving from photographer of single photographic images to artist of extended works and multi-media installations.
+American artist Meridel Rubenstein began her professional career in the early 1970s, evolving from photographer of single photographic images to artist of extended works, multi-media installations, and social practice.

-Upon turning 70 in 2018, Rubenstein celebrates with four large public exhibitions spanning the past 25 years of her practice.
+Upon turning 70 in 2018, Rubenstein celebrated with four large public exhibitions spanning the past 25 years of her practice.
 This includes works from her atomic series Critical Mass, as well as her installation Oppenheimer’s Chair, which was commissioned for the first Site Santa Fe International Biennial in 1995 (on the anniversary of the initial atomic test at Trinity), as well as her newest work, a three-part series titled Eden Turned on Its Side.
-The latter focuses on intersections of nature and culture in relationship to ecological and social imbalance, beginning on a farm in Vermont and expanding globally to the Ring of Fire in Indonesia and the site of the original Garden of Eden in Iraq.
+The latter focuses on intersections of nature and culture in relationship to ecological and social imbalance, beginning with Photosynthesis on a farm in Vermont, expanding globally to the Volcanoes of the Ring of Fire in Indonesia, and finally the site of the original Garden of Eden in Iraq.

 Meridel Rubenstein has received fellowships from the Guggenheim Foundation and the Bunting Institute at Harvard University, awards from the National Endowment of the Arts, as well as the Pollock-Krasner and the Rockefeller Foundations.
 She was educated at Sarah Lawrence College in New York and did special graduate studies at M.I.T. with the eminent photographer, Minor White.
 She received an M.A. and M.F.A. from the University of New Mexico, Albuquerque, in 1974 and 1977, where she studied with noted art and photography historian and museum directors Beaumont Newhall and Van Deren Coke.

 In October 2004, BELONGING: Los Alamos to Vietnam, Photoworks and Installations, was published by St. Ann’s Press.
-This major monograph of twenty years of her work, includes texts by environmental writer Terry Tempest Williams, cultural theorist Elaine Scarry, and renoun art writers James Crump, Lucy Lippard, and art and cultural critic Rebecca Solnit.
-Solnit has written of Rubenstein: “A consummate maker of metaphors, an artist who can never talk about only one thing at a time, but speaks of things in relationship, of lives to landscapes, of corporeal location and homing in terms of labyrinths and minotaurs, of bombs in terms of other myths, of physicists in relationship to pueblos.”
+This major monograph of twenty years of her work includes texts by environmental writer Terry Tempest Williams, cultural theorist Elaine Scarry, and renoun art writers James Crump, Lucy Lippard, and art and cultural critic Rebecca Solnit.
+Solnit has written of Rubenstein:

 Born Detroit, Michigan, March 26, 1948, US Citizen